wpzoom/instagram-widget-by-wpzoom/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-⚠️ IMPORTANT: On June 29, Instagram will stop supporting its old API which will disrupt feeds created using the old API.
-If your Instagram account is connected in the plugin settings, you will need to reconnect it again using the new API.
+⚠️ IMPORTANT: Version 2.0 includes major changes in the plugin.
+Existing Instagram widgets will not be affected, but we highly recommend creating a new feed in the new section "Instagram Widget" and embedding it using the new Gutenberg block or shortcode.